rule

 Text 18

-On top of it was there also the child, fearlessly playing, which quickly by the gopîs, all thrown in excitement coming near, was picked up.
+And on top of it was there the child, fearlessly playing, which quickly was picked up by the gopîs who all thrown in excitement came near.
 (Vedabase)

 Text 19

-Together with Yas'odâ and Rohinî waved they a cow's tail around the child in order to assure it a full protection against all dangers.
+Together with Yas'odâ and Rohinî they waved a cow's tail around the child in order to assure it of full protection against all dangers.

 Text 20

-With cow urine was the child thoroughly washed and again covered with dust thrown up by cows, after which they for the child's protection as well applied the Holy Name in twelve places with cow-dung [*].
+With cow's urine was the child thoroughly washed and again covered with dust thrown up by cows.
+Next applied they for the child's protection as well the Holy Name in twelve places with cow-dung [*].
 (Vedabase)

 Text 21

-The gopîs took a sip of water [âcamana] and after placing the letters of the [following **] mantra on their own bodies and two hands, they then proceeded so with the child:
+The gopîs took a sip of water [âcamana] and after placing the letters of the [following **] mantra on their bodies and two hands, they proceeded with the child:

 The gopîs took a sip of water [âcamana] and after placing the letters of the [following **] mantra on their own bodies and two hands, they then proceeded so with the child: (Vedabase)